julienfastre/docker-sogo/README.md

 services:
    sogo:
 # if you prefer building by yourself
-#      build:
+      build:
-#         context: .
+         context: .
-#         args:
+         args:
-#            version: 2.2.13
+            version: 2.2.13
-# if you prefer using an image
+# if you prefer using an image (not created yet)
-      image: julienfastre/sogo:3.1.4
+#      image: julienfastre/sogo:3.1
       links:
          - db
       volumes: